 Word spread of the quality of their work, catching the eye of UW rowing coach Hiriam Conibear.
 He asked the Pocock brothers to move to Seattle and begin building eight-oared shells for the UW.
 The brothers accepted the offer but continued to operate their business in Vancouver for a short time before moving to Seattle.
 The brothers built their shells for the UW crew teams in the old Tokyo Tea Room until 1916.
+It's a great art, is rowing It's the finest art there is.
 It's a symphony of motion.

-And when you're rowing well

-Why it's nearing perfection.

-And when you reach perfection

-You're touching the divine.

-It touches the you of you's

-Which is your soul
+And when you're rowing well Why it's nearing perfection.
+And when you reach perfection You're touching the divine.
+It touches the you of you's Which is your soul